 The Secondary School curriculum at Park House English School is a planned three-year programme based on the National Curriculum of England.
 Key Stage 3 comprises three-year groups: Year 7 (ages 11-12), Year 8 (ages 12-13) and Year 9 (ages 13-14).

-Park House English School follows an adapted National Curriculum for England in the secondary school.
+Park House English School follows an adapted National Curriculum for England in Secondary School.
 This allows our students to identify their interests and discover where their talent lies.
 The journey through secondary school is a critical stage of development in every child’s life and this is the reason our emphasis is on every student experiencing amazing learning.
 This is central to everything we do in and out of the classroom.
 We encourage all our students to play a full and active part in school life, and there is a plethora of extra-curricular activities available to them each year.

 When students arrive at Park House English School, they are placed in a form group and a house which they will stay with for the duration of their time at the school.
 The form tutor has a key role in building a strong relationship with students in their form group and will guide each student effectively through Key Stage Three.

 Pupils are set in mathematics in year 7 dependent on ability level and will progress through the curriculum, preparing them for their IGSCE work which they will begin in Year 9.
 In science, students are introduced to all three sciences – biology, physics and chemistry.
 In English, students are taught a wide variety of literary texts, as well as language and writing skills; they are only put into sets for English in year 9.
 In year 7 and 8, students learn a broad range of new skills which will prepare them for the introduction to IGCSEs which begins in year 9.